Managing Loan Debt

 What To Do

 If you owe money you cannot repay, you need a plan.
 Do not ignore the problem.
-There are people who can help you.
+Some people can help you.

 Where do I start?